viamrobotics/viam-typescript-sdk/examples/node/README.md

-# Viam SDK Quickstart - Node
+# Viam SDK Quickstart - Node.js

 This example demonstrates how to connect to a machine using Node.js.

 ## Usage

 You must have a `.env` file in this directory with the following connection info which can be easily found in the TypeScript code sample for your machine.
+Use the `authEntity` value from the Code Sample as the `API_KEY_ID` and the `payload` value as the `API_KEY`.

 ```
 HOST="<HOST>"